 Hemoptysis is when blood is in the sputum or mucus when a person coughs or spits.
-A small amount of blood in phlegm is usually not a cause for concern, but it can sometimes indicate a more serious condition.
+It can occur with a severe cough, but it may also be a sign of a more severe condition, such as bronchitis.

 Blood in the sputum is a common event in many mild respiratory conditions, including upper respiratory infections and asthma.
 However, it can sometimes be a sign of a more serious problem, such as bronchitis or lung cancer.
 In